I-rem/snow-crash/level03/Ressources/README.md

 #!/bin/sh
 /bin/sh
 ```
-Also don't forget to give it the permissions: `level03@SnowCrash:~$ chmod 777 /tmp/echo` (execute permission would be enough by itsef too)
+Also don't forget to give it the necessary permissions: `level03@SnowCrash:~$ chmod 777 /tmp/echo` (execute permission would be enough by itsef too)

 ![image](https://github.com/user-attachments/assets/14369589-b885-4a9c-b9c6-76e0c96f08ea)